spdx/spdx-3-model/model/Core/Classes/Email.md

 ## Summary

-An individual identifier in RFC 822 email address format
+An individual identifier in RFC 822 email address format.

 ## Description